Shelby, Montana

 Shelby is a city in and the county seat of Toole County, Montana, United States.
 The population was 3,169 at the 2020 census.

 History

-Shelby was named in honor of Peter O. Shelby, General Manager of the Montana Central Railway.
-A railroad station was established here about 1892, at the junction of the Great Northern Railway and the Great Falls & Canada Railway.
+Shelby was named in honor of Peter O. Shelby, general manager of the Montana Central Railway.
+A railroad station was established here in about 1892, at the junction of the Great Northern Railway and the Great Falls & Canada Railway.

-On July 4, 1923, the town hosted a heavyweight boxing match between Jack Dempsey and Tommy Gibbons for the undisputed world Heavyweight boxing championship title.
+On July 4, 1923, the town hosted a heavyweight boxing match between Jack Dempsey and Tommy Gibbons for the undisputed world heavyweight boxing championship title.
 This event almost bankrupted the town of Shelby.

-In the early 2000s the town hosted a dog camp named Camp Collie to help mistreated dogs that made national news.
+In the early 2000s the town hosted a dog camp that made national news.
+It was named Camp Collie and helped mistreated dogs.

-Welker Farms, an agricultural operation known for its popular social media channels, is located near Shelby, Montana.
+Welker Farms, an agricultural operation known for its popular social media channels, is located near Shelby.

 The Well Done Foundation, which plugs orphaned and abandoned oil wells, opened a visitors' center in Shelby in 2020.